 - Kim JH, Banton SA, Awad M, et al. Training-Related Metabolic Adaptations in American-Style Football Participants.
 Ann Sports Med Res 2015;2:1048.

-Clinical Topics: Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Vascular Medicine, Heart Failure and Cardiac Biomarkers, Hypertension, Stress, Sleep Apnea
+Clinical Topics: Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Heart Failure and Cardiac Biomarkers, Hypertension, Stress, Sleep Apnea

 Keywords: Anti-Inflammatory Agents, Non-Steroidal, Arterial Pressure, Athletes, Biological Markers, Blood Pressure, Blood Pressure Determination, Body Mass Index, Brain Injury, Chronic, Coronary Artery Disease, Fat Body, Football, Glucose, Hyperlipidemias, Hypertension, Metabolome, Metabolomics, Oxidative Stress, Prehypertension, Pulse Wave Analysis, Registries, Risk Factors, Sleep Apnea, Obstructive, Sports Medicine, Vascular Stiffness, Weight Gain

 < Back to Listings